reveng007/DareDevil/README.md

 ![moneta](https://user-images.githubusercontent.com/61424547/176948027-7bdc8c7e-7773-48a1-ae9f-06ea54b700be.png)

 But without knowing the actual address, it is not getting shown by Process Hacker.
-It only not be visible from outside.
+It is only not be visible from outside.
 It can bypass BlueTeam, until the BlueTeamer isn't aware of this particular process memory address.

 ![processHacker](https://user-images.githubusercontent.com/61424547/176948132-1ffce1c6-ac63-472d-b8bc-a217791ab911.png)